icarus-sullivan/node-config-webpack/README.md

 }
 ```

-## Experimental Options
+## Options

-### Experiment Option - Env
+### Env
-This option will inject your environment configuration into `process.env` automatically.
-NOTE: To use this option, config should all be root level items.
-Additionally all key values will be coerced into uppercase to match process.env convention.
+This option will inject your configuration into `process.env` automatically.
+However, it expects a root-level list of key-pair items, similar to an .env file.
+Additionally all keys will be coerced into uppercase to match process.env convention.

 _webpack.config.js_
 ```javascript